crapbagaah/crapbagaah/README.md

-### Hi there, welcome to Saheli's profile! 👋
+<p align="center">### Hi there, welcome to Saheli's profile! 👋 </p>

 <!--
 **crapbagaah/crapbagaah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-# Hi there, I'm Saheli 👋

-<span style="color: blue; font-weight: bold; font-size: 20px;">I am a frontend developer currently pursuing B.Tech in Computer Science with a specialization in Information Security.
-I love to explore new technologies and leverage them to solve real-life problems.</span>
+I am a frontend developer currently pursuing B.Tech in Computer Science with a specialization in Information Security.
+I love to explore new technologies and leverage them to solve real-life problems.

 ---